StanisKo/stock-engine/README.md

 <br />

-Engine, therefore, sculpts profiles for each stock in each industry available from the API, compares profiles ratio-by-ratio and scores them by assigning an arbitrary number between 0 and 100.
+Engine, therefore, sculpts profiles for each stock in each industry available from the API, compares profiles ratio-by-ratio and scores them by assigning a number between 0 and 100.

 <br />